-After receiving a terrifying vision in 1884 of the diabolical forces ready to be unleashed upon the world, Pope Leo XIII penned the prayer to St. Michael and ordered it to be said after all low (not sung) Masses in the Latin rite.
+After receiving a terrifying vision on Oct.
+13, 1884, of the diabolical forces ready to be unleashed upon the world, Pope Leo XIII penned the prayer to St. Michael and ordered it to be said after all low (not sung) Masses in the Latin rite.
 The St. Michael prayer was part of what was called the Leonine prayers.
 These were sidelined by the liturgical revolution in the sixties.

 The St. Michael prayer, composed by Pope Leo XIII on October 13, 1884, which was exactly 33 years before the Miracle of the Sun at Fatima, reads:

 Saint Michael, the Archangel, defend us in battle; be our protection against the wickedness and snares of the devil.
 May God rebuke him, we humbly pray, and do thou, O prince of the heavenly host, by the power of God, thrust into Hell, Satan and all the other evil spirits, who prowl throughout the world, seeking the ruin of souls.
 Amen.

 Roughly 10 years after this prayer was no longer recited in each parish after Mass, Blessed Pope Paul VI would acknowledge the victories that Satan and his forces were having over the Church.
 In a June 29, 1972 homily, Paul VI would warned: